top of page

 OUR STORY

-In 1969, our Dad bought a Ford Bronco, canary yellow (his favorite color).
+In 1969, our Dad bought a Ford Bronco in yellow (his favorite color).
 It was the first car he ever bought, his pride and joy.
-It’s the car our mom learned to drive (after rolling it into a ditch — a story Dad loved to tell.)
-Over the decades, it took him hunting and camping, recovered stuck vehicles, uprooted stumps, transported tools and building materials, and cruised in the Sandy Mtn.
-Festival parade a few times.
-Hell, it even served as a USPS Mail Truck for a while.
+It’s the car our mom learned to drive (after rolling it into a ditch — a story Dad loved to tell), and over the decades, it took him hunting and camping, recovered stuck vehicles, uprooted stumps, transported tools and building materials, and cruised in the Sandy Mountain Festival parade a few times.
+Hell, it even served as a USPS mail truck for a while.

 bottom of page